mccart555/OloTechTest-ConorMcCartney/README.md

 1. Open in Visual Studio 2022, then build and run the app.

-Please note - I would have added the filers as requested but I have already spent more time than the suggested 90 minutes so I am going to stop.
+Please note - I would have added the filters as requested but I have already spent more time than the suggested 90 minutes so I am going to stop.

 Thanks for the opportunity.